-McConnell lauds Thomas, says Supreme Court should not heed ‘rule of polls’
+McConnell lauds Thomas, says Supreme Court should not heed the ‘rule of polls’

 Six of the nine justices were nominated by Republican presidents.

 But Thursday night, McConnell said it was Democrats who were politicizing the court.
-He said Democratic senators have threatened to restructure the court unless it gives them the results they want, and blasted President Biden for establishing a commission to look at the isssue of Supreme Court reform.
+He said Democratic senators have threatened to restructure the court unless it gives them the results they want, and blasted President Biden for establishing a commission to look at the issue of Supreme Court reform.
 It is examining issues such as expanding the court or imposing term limits on justices, who now are appointed for life.

 “My friends, storm clouds are gathering on the horizon,” McConnell told the Heritage Foundation audience.